-If you’re a California native lucky enough to live on the coast, then you know that tide pooling is an awesome way to enjoy the beach!
-We’ve put together a list of great tide pools to visit around the Bay Area, so put on your best waterproof shoes and get ready to explore.
+If you’re a California native lucky enough to live on the coast, then you know that tide pooling is an awesome way to enjoy the beach.
+We’ve put together a list of great Bay Area tide pools, so put on your best waterproof shoes and get ready to explore.

-Agate County Park in Bolinas is home to some of the best tide pools in the state, so this is a great place to start if you’re a beginner tidepooler!
+Agate County Park in Bolinas is home to some of the best tide pools in the state, so this is a great place to start if you’re a beginner tidepooler.
 Here you’ll find the enormous Duxbury Reef, which extends out from Agate Beach.
 A huge part of the reef is exposed at low tide, so there’s no shortage of things to explore.

 This park in Pescadero is home to some great tide pools at the base of the light house, which is 115 feet tall and nearly 150 years old.
 It’s common to see whales and seals pass by from the shore, and the historic light house provides a fun backdrop while you explore!

 Natural Bridges State Beach is a unique spot in Santa Cruz named for a natural rock formation making a huge arch out in the water.
 It’s a popular spot for families to go tide pooling, and the park is home to a monarch butterfly migration preserve.
 You can also cruise around the walking trails through Moore Creek Wetlands Natural Preserve or make a day of it with a trip to nearby Capitola, the Santa Cruz Beach Boardwalk, or Long Marine Lab.

 Davenport Beach in Davenport is a beautiful place to explore tidepools, rock formations, tunnels, and more.
 The San Vicente Creek was rerouted through a tunnel towards the north, which is totally worth checking out.
 While you’re at it, consider paying a visit to nearby Wilder Ranch State Park and Shark Fin Cove.